hphelion/documentation/community/community.install.demo.md

 ### Starting the undercloud, overcloud, and test guest VM ### {#startclouds}

-This section will show you how to deploy and configure the undercloud and overcloud, and to start a test guest VM in the overcloud compute node.
+This section explains to you how to deploy and configure the undercloud and overcloud, and to start a test guest VM in the overcloud compute node.

 1. Log in to the seed VM; it might take a few moments for the VM to become reachable: